Chapter 2.14

 1. There is created a design review board (board) for the city.
 The design review board shall consist of seven members, and the appointments and confirmations of those members shall be governed by Chapter 2.01 BIMC.
 Board membership shall include at least one representative with expertise in the following disciplines and/or groups: landscape architecture; urban design; public art committee or local artist; developers; at-large community member; and at least two architects.
 The members of the design review board shall not be officers or employees of the city or appointed to another city committee, board or commission, except for specialized committees or task forces of limited duration.

 2. The members of the board shall serve without compensation.
 The terms for appointed members shall be three years, commencing on July 1st and ending on June 30th three years later.
 Members shall be appointed to a position number, and the terms are to be staggered, with no more than three positions expiring in any given year.
-A member may be reappointed, and shall hold office until his or her successor has been appointed and has qualified.
+A member may indicate interest in reappointment for additional terms, although reappointment is not guaranteed, and shall hold office until his or her successor has been appointed and has qualified.
 No member shall serve more than three consecutive terms unless the city council determines that special expertise is required, or there are no other qualified applicants.

 B. Vacancies – Removal.
 In the event of a vacancy, the mayor, subject to the confirmation of the city council, shall make an appointment to fill the unexpired portion of the term of the vacated position in accordance with the city’s appointment cycle.
 The removal and resignation of members shall be governed by Chapter 2.01 BIMC.